-Studying at University of Suffolk at West Suffolk College puts you at the heart of the beautiful town of Bury St Edmunds.
+Studying with Degree Studies at West Suffolk College puts you at the heart of the beautiful town of Bury St Edmunds.
 Not only historic, pretty and picturesque, it is East Anglia’s greatest jewel.
 Bury has a thriving cultural life with a unique theatre and two cinemas, and many individual bars, cafes and restaurants.

 Once described by John Peel as the new Seattle, Bury St Edmunds has always enjoyed a thriving music scene.
 The opening of the Apex in 2010 brought world class bands of all genres including Mumford and Sons, Funeral for a Friend and the Levellers to name but a few.
 There are also regular acoustic sessions in the upstairs bar.
 As well as the Apex, Bury St Edmunds has some unique, intimate live venues including the Hunter Club and the LP.
 During the summer, the Abbey Gardens holds its own music festival Abbeyfest which features themed music nights.